smarie/pytest-patterns/docs/examples/data_science_benchmark/index.md

 =================== 4 passed, 9 deselected in 0.66 seconds ====================
 ```

+This might be particularly interesting to debug particular cases, or to perform *profiling* on only a subset (see below).

 ### f- Optional: pytest profiling

 Since pytest is the engine used behind the scenes, there are a number of plugins available!
 This one is a good example.
 Simply install `pytest-profiling` and execute the benchmark with the `--profile-svg` flag.
 Here we use a filter to focus on the "evaluation" nodes and skip the synthesis code that is less interesting to profile.